tijmenvangulik/ErgometerJS/README.md

     * Improved npm build script and typescript config files
     * Send now returns a Promise.
 Changed the demo for this.
       I plan to make more use of promises to clean up some internal error handling code.
+- 0.0.6
+     * Refactored all internal error handling to make use of Promises
+     * Made internal driver layer based on Promises which gives some more protection and will make recording easier in the future.

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)